-• Risk of executing a limit order at a price lower than the price specified by the Client
+Risk of executing a limit order at a price lower than the price specified by the Client

-On accounts in CFDs and TMS Markets service variants, in the case of limit orders, it is possible to execute the Client's order at a better, the same or worse price than the price specified by the Client in the order.
+For TMS Trader, TMS Prime and TMS Connect systems, in the case of limit orders, it is possible to execute the Client's order at a better, the same or worse price than the price specified by the Client in the order.
 The different parameterisation of the TMS Direct system means that limit orders, in the case of this system, can be executed only at the same or better price than the price specified by the Client in the order.

-Moment of charging the mark-up on CFD
+• Moment of charging the mark-up on CFD

-For some trading systems, OANDA TMS may stipulate that the mark-up will be charged on spreads.
+For some trading systems, TMS Brokers may stipulate that the mark-up will be charged on spreads.
 As regards the calculation of the mark-up, there may be different rules regarding the moment of charging it for individual categories of financial instruments.